Kotlin/KEEP/proposals/extensions/android-parcelable.md

 - Only non-`abstract` classes are supported
   - `@Parcelize` can't annotate an `interface` or `annotation class`
   - `sealed` and `enum` classes may be supported
-    - In case of `sealed class`es we should check if all concrete implementations have a `@Parcelize` annotation
+    - In case of `sealed class`es, we should check if all concrete implementations have a `@Parcelize` annotation
   - `object`s are forbidden for now
     - Objects can also be supported.
 We can serialize just the qualified name because we can't make the new instance of `object` anyway
 - The class annotated with `@Parcelize` must implement `Parcelable` (directly or through a chain of supertypes)